Kubisz515/Pace-On-Purdue/index.md

 # Going the Distances

+Purdue University's campus is 2,486 acres with many locations and varying distances between them.
+As an undergraduate/graduate student, professor, or anyone else on campus that has a need to be, you should be informed as to what are your best available options are.
+This is needed in order to travel around campus effectively, and to assess whether or not Pace is your most viable option at the time.

 ## Shorter Distances

 Students that belong to these colleges have closer access to Pace’s docking stations:

-College of Agriculture
+* College of Agriculture
-College of Education
+* College of Education
-College of Engineering
+* College of Engineering
-College of Exploratory Studies
+* College of Exploratory Studies
-College of Health & Human Sciences
+* College of Health & Human Sciences
-College of Liberal Arts
+* College of Liberal Arts
-College of Management
+* College of Management
-College of Pharmacy
+* College of Pharmacy
-College of Purdue Polytechnic Institute
+* College of Purdue Polytechnic Institute
-College of Science
+* College of Science
-College of Veterinary Medicine
+* College of Veterinary Medicine

 These colleges all have specific buildings undergraduate/graduate students, or professors/teachers will have to attend classes in.
 These specific buildings are closer to Pace docking stations than the longer distance locations (see “Longer Distances” below).
 For these shorter distance locations, Pace is a viable mode of transportation.